 Mineral County Pre-K Head Start

-The Mineral County Head Start program, in existence for over 40 years, is blended with the county school system’s Pre-K program.
-This successful collaboration provides twelve Pre-K Head Start classrooms and three preschool special needs classroom throughout Mineral County.
+The Mineral County Head Start program, in existence for over 40 years, is blended with the county school system’s universal Pre-K program.
+During the 2012-2013 program year, this successful collaboration provided thirteen Pre-K Head Start classrooms and three preschool special needs classroom throughout Mineral County.
 Classrooms are located in Burlington, Elk Garden, Fountain, New Creek and Wiley Ford Primary Schools, as well as the Frankfort Intermediate School and the Keyser Pre-K Head Start Center.
 Certified teachers utilize Creative Curriculum, the WV Early Learning Standards, and Head Start Child Outcomes to guide children’s learning and development.
 Along with educational opportunities, the program provides routine health services with hearing, speech and vision screenings and ongoing monitoring by the school nurse.
 The program’s support staff assists and support families in meeting their goals and obtaining other needed services in the community.

 Total Number of Children and Families Served: